-You may not place tires out with your curbside trash; however each summer, Saginaw County Mosquito Abatement hosts multiple one-day tire collections for Saginaw County residents each summer.
+You may not place tires out with your curbside trash; however, Saginaw County Mosquito Abatement hosts multiple one-day tire collections for Saginaw County residents each summer.
 The events are held at various locations around the county to make it as convenient as possible.
 Proof of residency is required.
 The following drop-off rules apply:

 – 10 tires per property owner, per year

 – No businesses or other revenue generating enterprises – includes agriculture and contracting operations

 – Car, truck, motorcycle, bike, and small household tires ONLY